 Off With Her Shoes (Part 1 of the 3 Part Series on Transitioning to Hoof Boots)

-This weekend my wife Julia and I pulled the steel horse shoes on her pony Pie’s front feet.
+A while back my wife Julia and I pulled the steel horseshoes on her pony Pie’s front feet.
+I thought you’d be interested how we’re transitioning her (Pie, not Julia) to bare feet.
 From here on out, she’ll go barefoot.
 For extra protection Pie might need on rocky trails or abrasive surfaces like asphalt, we’ll slap on a pair of hoof boots.

 Pulling Pie’s Shoes